Comprehensive Guide to Free Hearing Aids and Services for Pensioners in Melton

 Visit the Department of Health’s HSP portal and complete the online eligibility checker.

-Call Delta Hearing Clinic Melton at 03 8000 5056 for a free in-clinic eligibility assessment.
+Call Delta Hearing Clinic Melton at 03 8000 5056 for an in-clinic eligibility assessment.

 Completing these steps ensures you qualify before booking a hearing test.
 Once eligible, the application process can begin without delay.

-Eligibility for Veterans and NDIS Participants for Free Hearing Aids
+Eligibility for Veterans and NDIS Participants for Subsidised Hearing Aids

 Common Misconceptions About HSP Eligibility